Affiliate Programs for New Bloggers

 How do you locate and apply for affiliate programs?

-To find affiliate programs, you can often google the company name and “affiliate” to see what’s available.
+To find affiliate program sites, you can often google the company name and “affiliate” to see what’s available.

 When you apply to the affiliate program or network, you’re often joining as an “affiliate”, “referrer” or “publisher” so you want to watch for those terms when you’re navigating the sites.